andresnigenda/compare_authority/README.md

 # Authority Compare
 A tool that compares a library's local MARC table against OCLC or LOC MARC authority data.

-Disclaimer: XYZ

 ## Motivation
-UChicago's Library has been working on linking names with standard identifiers (URIs) to enhance user experience.
+UChicago's Library has been working on linking names with standard identifiers (URIs).
 This is achieved by using MarcEdit to batch process the existing records and link them to the Library of Congress’ (LOC) Name Authority File (NAF).

-This tool compares headings in the fields of the local MARC table with headings in the corresponding field in the LOC's NAF.
-It also compares headings in the 100 fields of the local MARC table with headings in the 100 fields of OCLC's Worldcat Metadata API and returns a report flagging inconsistent records as well as a log file.
+ This tool was designed to assist in identifying updated/inconsistent headings and thus contribute to the robustness of the library's linked data.
+It compares headings in the fields of the local MARC table with headings in the LOC's NAF API or OCLC's Worldcat Metadata API.
+The tool returns a report flagging inconsistent records as well as a log file.

 ## Prerequisites
 This guide assumes that: